 Obsessive-compulsive disorder, otherwise known as OCD, is when someone has intrusive thoughts and fears (obsessions) that lead to repetitive behaviors (compulsions).
 One of the most challenging aspects of living with OCD is wanting to stop your thoughts but failing to do so.
 Usually, this ends up making matters worse.

 Emily Simonian, MA, Licensed Marriage and Family Therapist of Thriveworks Counseling in Washington, DC—specializing in family issues, stress, anxiety, depression, and self-esteem issues—says it’s important to understand that intrusive thoughts are essentially a symptom of anxiety.
 The reaction to these thoughts is what harms your mental wellbeing, not the thoughts themselves.

 Sometimes people don’t recognize that their compulsions and obsessions are more extreme than the average person.
-Some examples of compulsive behaviors include:
+Some examples of OCD symptoms include:

 - Cleaning obsessively

 - Repeatedly checking to make sure the lights are turned off

 - Turning the water faucet on and off until you feel like it’s been done correctly